 Q: I understand that SSL Encryption options are available.
 Will my data be encrypted in transit and/or at rest?

 A: Upon database subscription, you will be given the option to download a self-signed cert that can be consumed by your target application.
 When implemented, your database connection is encrypted as well as your data in transit.
 Please see the KB article on Connecting to MySQL Relational DB Over SSL for additional details.
+At this time data-at-rest encryption is not supported.

 Q: How will I know when my database instance is reaching maximum capacity?